Supersonic gas separation: Advantages and application

 The supersonic gas separator recovers part of the pressure drop needed for cooling and as such has a higher efficiency than a JT valve in all conditions of operation.

 The supersonic gas separator can in many cases have a 10–20% higher efficiency than a turboexpander.

 The supersonic separator has a smaller footprint and a lower weight than a turboexpander or contactor columns.
 This is of particular advantage for platforms, FPSOs and crowded installations.
 It needs a lower capital investment and lower operating expenditure as it is completely static.
 Very little maintenance is required and no (or greatly reduced) amounts of chemicals.

-The fact that no operational or maintenance personnel is required might enable unmanning of usually manned platforms with the associated large savings in capital and operational expenditure.
+The fact that no operational or maintenance personnel is required might enable decrewing of usually crewed platforms with the associated large savings in capital and operational expenditure.

 The fields of application commercially developed until today on an industrial scale are: